Best Online Nursing Programs in Colorado (2026)

 How does Nursing pay in Colorado compare to other states?

-Colorado salaries are approximately 2.7% higher than the national average for nursing roles.
+Colorado offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Colorado a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Colorado?